cantalou/GradlePublic/README.md

 ### bintray_2.gradle
 It is used to public you project to jcenter.
 Working base on gradle 2.14.1 and gradle android plugin 2.1.3
+> 1. add build dependency config to root project build.gradle file classpath 'com.jfrog.bintray.gradle:gradle-bintray-plugin:1.7'

-> 1. add follow to build.gradle file of library project apply from : "https://raw.githubusercontent.com/cantalou/GradlePublic/master/bintray_2.gradle"
+> 2. add follow to build.gradle file of library project
+  apply from : "https://raw.githubusercontent.com/cantalou/GradlePublic/master/bintray_2.gradle"

-> 2. add follow properties to gradle.properties of library project BINTRAY_USER=****
+> 3. add follow properties to gradle.properties of library project BINTRAY_USER=****
   BINTRAY_KEY****
   PROJ_GROUP=****